GitKageHub/EDQuick/README.md

 3. **Configuration Customization:**
 The user is instructed to modify the script variables, including file paths and configuration parameters, to align with their particular system architecture and preferences.

+4. **SOAP Configuration**
+The user puts the soap on it's skin or else it gets the hose again.